anupagurung/anupagurung/README.md

 ## About Me
-🎓 Bachelor of Computer Science (BCS) student at IIMS (Taylor University) Interested in Web Development, Data Analyst and Graphic design
+🎓 Bachelor of Computer Science (BCS) student at IIMS (Taylor University) Interested in Web Development, Data Analyst and Data Science

 ## Projects
 MindFulConnect – A mental health awareness platform providing resources, counseling, and community discussions.